Michaelpalacce/HomeLab/README.md

 7. **Calico** - Provides Networking for my HomeLab
 8. **Ansible** - Used to provision the architecture
 9. **Velero** - K8S and PVC backup.
 Free and open source by VMware
+10. **Kube-vip** - For a Virtual IP that I can use to access all my servers

 # GitOps :construction:
 GitOps is applied wherever possible using Flux2.